DG-20/ScrambleGame_DivyanshGoyal/README.md

-This is my first python project.
+This is my first Python project.
-A scramble game I made which can be played on the command prompt.
+A scramble game I made which can be played on the Command Prompt.
-To play, simply git pull and run in cmd.
+To play, simply git pull and run in cmd after installing the library mentioned in the requirements.txt file.